cryptochan-xyz/awesome-cryptocurrency/README.md

 ## Swaps
-* Decentralized exchange (Most popular)  *
+* Decentralized exchanges
 * BSC
-    * [pancakeswap](https://pancakeswap.finance) -  Trade, earn, and win crypto on the most popular decentralized platform in the BSC network.
+    * [pancakeswap](https://pancakeswap.finance/swap) -  Trade, earn, and win crypto on the most popular decentralized platform in the BSC network.
 * ETH
-    * [pancakeswap](https://pancakeswap.finance) -  Swap, earn, and build on the leading decentralized crypto trading protocol.
+    * [uniswap](https://app.uniswap.org/#/swap) -  Swap, earn, and build on the leading decentralized crypto trading protocol.
+* XDAI
+    * [honeyswap](https://app.honeyswap.org/#/swap) -  Honeyswap - Decentralized Exchange on xdai network.
+* Fantom Opera network
+    * [spookyswap](https://spookyswap.finance/swap) -  SpookySwap is an automated market-making (AMM) decentralized exchange (DEX) for the Fantom Opera network.

+* Multichain swaps
+   * [FEGex](https://fegex.com/) -  FEG Exchange (“FEGex”) is a multi-chain decentralized exchange, built from the ground-up, with a focus on innovative features that make trading easier and more rewarding.
+   * [Sushi](https://app.sushi.com/en/swap) -  Be a DeFi Chef with Sushi.
+Swap, earn, stack yields, lend, borrow, leverage all on one decentralized, community driven platform.

 ## New Tokens